 The Cleve Donaldson Art Scholarship.
 This scholarship, established by Mrs. Louise Donaldson and the late Mayor Don Donaldson, is given in memory of their son Cleve and his artistic talents.
 Students who think they have artistic talents may apply for this scholarship by submitting a scholarship application to the Director of Student Financial Aid along with a minimum of three artistic works for evaluation by the ESJC Scholarship Committee.
 A letter of recommendation from an instructor, preferably an art instructor, must also accompany the application.
 The Ona Mae Ellis Memorial Scholarship.
 Established by Mrs. Linda E. Bolton in memory of her mother.
-Criteria is based upon the same criteria as the College's academic scholarships and preference will be given to graduating members of the Enterprise High School Anchor Club.
-(First initial award will be in April, 1992.)
+Both scholarship and financial need will be considered with preference given to graduating members of the Enterprise High School Anchor Club.